crate/crate/blackbox/docs/config/cluster.rst

   ``none``: No minimum data availability is required.
 The node may shut down even if records are missing after shutdown.

-  ``primaries``: At least all primary shards need to be availabe after the node has shut down.
+  ``primaries``: At least all primary shards need to be available after the node has shut down.
 Replicas may be missing.

   ``full``: All records and all replicas need to be available after the node